Click on thumbnails below for larger pics....

 I will have to say it was fairly easy to get in touch with a person at Michelin Customer Service and they always returned follow-up calls promptly.

-Because a wheel was scratched during installation and had to be repaired, my car was at the dealer for 7 days, which included a nice weekend and some car activities ....and then it was discovered that the "fix" was not adequate since these were powder-coated wheels and that they all were damaged in varying degrees.
-A few more days down for all to be sent off for bead-blasting and powder-coating and discovered that these guys also failed.
-Waiting for a set of OE wheels so my car can know life without jack stands.
+Because a wheel was damaged during installation and had to be repaired, my car was at the dealer for 7 days, which included a nice weekend and some car activities ....and then it was discovered that the "fix" was not adequate since these were powder-coated wheels and that not one but ALL wheels were damaged in varying degrees.
+A few more days down for all to be sent off for bead-blasting and powder-coating and on delivery discovered that these guys also failed - poor prep/materials/process = sub par results and several wheel weights fell off wheels as they waited for pickup on my garage floor.
+Good labor is hard to come by these days.
+As a last resort, the dealer has backordered a new set of OE wheels so my car can know life without jack stands, it's been almost a month since I have driven it.

 ~2 weeks old, less than 600 miles on the odometer.....